robw4/xmen/README.md

 # xmen
+## About
 The E`x`peri`men`t repo is designed to facitilitate fast, reproducible and platform agnostic experimentation from both within python and the shell.
 It currently supports oxs and unix based systems both remote and local.

-## Contributing
-For additional features/ bugs please file an `https://github.com/robw4/xmen` and feel free to make changes yourself before sending a pull request.

-# Setup
-## Requirements
+## Setup
 The following are required:
 * `python>=3.5` (tested extensively with python 3.6.
 Should also be compatible with >3.5 but not tested.
 Python2 is not supported)
 * Packages: